lineartimer/WebAppStarterPack/doc/notes.md

 - Minor: New features but backwards compatible
 - Patch: Backwards compatible bug fixes only

-A branch can be squashed, merged and pushed back to the original branch from GitHub Desktop (switch over to the original branch, then Branch -> Squash and Merge into Current Branch, select the branch you want to merge back and then push to origin)
+A branch can be squashed, merged and pushed back to the original branch from GitHub Desktop (switch over to the original branch, then Branch -> Squash and Merge into Current Branch, select the branch you want to merge back and then push to origin).

 The main branch can be protected by adding rulesets (e.g. deletions can be restricted, an approved PR can be mandatory for merging or force pushes can be blocked): go on GitHub -> Settings -> Rules -> Rulesets

 ## CI/CD with GitHub actions

 - On the Actions tab of your repository on GitHub, click New workflow and set up a workflow.
-This will add a new yaml file under .github/workflows folder.
+This will add a new yml file under .github/workflows folder.
 Add the workflow and then click Commit changes
-- For GitHub to be able to deploy to Azure, you'll need to to provide GitHub with your login credentials, which you can do on the Settings tab under Secrets and variables -> Actions
+- For GitHub to be able to deploy to Azure, you'll need to provide GitHub with your login credentials, which you can do on the Settings tab under Secrets and variables -> Actions
 - (If your repository is public, you can also add environment secrets)
 - Click New repository secret and add CONTAINER_REGISTRY_USERNAME.
-On the Azure Portal go to your container registry and under Settings -> Access keys, you can copy the Username and paste it as the secret on GitHub
+On the Azure Portal go to your container registry and under Settings -> Access keys copy the Username and paste it on GitHub
 - In a simliar way, create CONTAINER_REGISTRY_PASSWORD
-- Also, create AZURE_APP_ID, AZURE_PASSWORD, and AZURE_TENANT but to do that you'll need to install Azure CLI.
+- Also, create AZURE_APP_ID, AZURE_PASSWORD, and AZURE_TENANT but to do that Azure CLI needs to be installed.
 To get Azure CLI on Mac, you first need to install homebrew.
 When homebrew is installed, open a Terminal and run

 brew update && brew install azure-cli